Beverly White: Tenure

 During White's tenure in the state house, she served as chair of the Social Services committee and as a member of the Local Government and Consumer Affairs committees.
 At times, she was the only woman to chair a committee.
 White served as treasurer of the National Order of Women Legislators.
 In 1974, she was one of six women serving in the Utah state government alongside Georgia Peterson, Milly Bernard, Mary Lorraine Johnson, Nellie Jack, and Rita Urie.

 White held the position of assistant majority whip from 1975 to 1976, and assistant minority whip from 1977 to 1978.
 She ran for the position of Minority Whip in 1980, but was defeated by Representative John Garr.
 White ran for the position of Minority Leader in 1982, but was defeated by Representative Mike Dmitrich.
 She sought the position of Minority Whip in 1984, but Representative Blaze Wharton was given the position instead.
 In 1986, she was selected to serve on the Management Committee which was the fourth-highest position in the minority leadership.

 White served as secretary of the Tooele County Council of Governments and the Tooele County Planning Commission in the 1970s.
 She was appointed to the Utah Health Planning Council in 1979.
 She received the Susa Young Gates Award in 1978.
 The National Association of Social Workers named her as legislator of the year in 1981 due to her work on committees related to social services.
 From 1986 to 1993, she was a member of the Governor's Commission on the Status of Women.
 She was named as the woman of the year by the Central Women Club of Utah in 1982.

 In 1987, Attorney General David L. Wilkinson filed a lawsuit which stated that the separations of powers clause in Article 5, Section 1 of the Constitution of Utah would prohibit White, Mont Evans, and Janet Rose from holding jobs in the state government while being in the state legislature.
 White's job in the Utah Department of Social Services was to find community service jobs for drunk drivers.
 Governor Norman H. Bangerter refused to issue an ultimatum requested by Wilkinson demanding that the legislators either resign from the legislature or be fired, believing that the Utah Supreme Court was responsible for settling the matter.
-On February 23, the Utah Supreme Court ruled in an unanimous decision written by Justice Richard C. Howe that the legislators could retain their seats.
+On February 23, the Utah Supreme Court ruled in a unanimous decision written by Justice Richard C. Howe that the legislators could retain their seats.
 Wilkinson filed another case against Evans and Rose in the 3rd district court, but excluded White.
 White had hired her own attorney while Evans and Rose were represented by the Utah Public Employees Association.
 The state legislature voted to allot $10,000 for White's legal fees.